geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 	- In the window for this domain, under **This accepted domain is:** you would select the **Authoritative** option and then select **Save**.
 However, since you did not make any changes, select **Cancel** to close this window.

 5. This concludes the exercise on reviewing Exchange Online features.
-You can close the **Exchange admin center** tab in Internet Explorer.
-This will return you to the Microsoft 365 admin center tab, which you will access in the next exercise.
+You can close the **Exchange admin center** tab in your Edge browser.
+This will return you to the **Microsoft 365 admin center** tab, which you will access in the next exercise.

 # Proceed to Lab 3 - Exercise 2